 The overarching development plan of the Government of Nicaragua is the National Human Development Plan 2012-2016 (PNDH).
 In one of its twelve pillars, the PNDH sets forth policies to (i) protect "Mother Earth", (ii) promote climate change adaptation and mitigation.
 Amongst others, the PNDH aims to contribute to human development by reinforcing respect for Nature and restoring lost habitats by educational means and instruments that help build accountability, solidarity and equity.
+To achieve this goal, cross-cutting themes in the PNDH are: (i) environmental life education; (ii) environment life advocacy and protection; (iii) forest development; (iv) water preservation, recovery, catchment and harvesting; (v) disaster risks mitigation and adaptation in the face of climate change; (vi) sustainable land management; (vii) environmental pollution regulation and control to preserve ecosystems and human health; and (viii) prevent environmental impacts from in-country economic activities.

 Responding to PNDH, the National Policy on Adaptation and Mitigation to Climate Change (PNAMCC) is another policy instrument related to REDD+.
 This policy aims to reduce vulnerability and improve adaptation to climate change by (i) reducing poverty, (ii) reducing land use change in agriculture, and (iii) contributing to change the energy matrix to broader use of renewable sources.
 The PNAMCC is complemented with the National Environmental and Climate Change Strategy (ENACC) established for the period 2010-2015.
-The ENACC is the immediate strategic reference to the National Strategy of Avoided Deforestation (ENDE) under which Nicaragua proposes to develop a REDD+ Strategy with partial support from this grant.
+The ENACC is the immediate strategic reference to the National Strategy of Avoided

+Deforestation (ENDE) under which Nicaragua proposes to develop a REDD+ Strategy; the ENDE-REDD+ strategy that is described in the R-PP.

 The proposed grant would support Nicaragua's objectives, policies and strategies in the sector and in the territories where deforestation and forest degradation is a key issue.
-According to Nicaragua's R-PP, besides the general objectives of a REDD+ process5, the ENDE would include activities to improve sustainable livelihoods (such as agro-forestry, silvo-pastoral systems, ecological agriculture, and community forest management) and to promote co-benefits from the forests, and other goods and services produced by these ecosystems.
+According to Nicaragua's R-PP, besides the general objectives of a REDD+ process, the ENDE would include activities to improve sustainable livelihoods (such as agro-forestry, silvo-pastoral systems, ecological agriculture, and community forest management) and to promote co-benefits from the forests, and other goods and services produced by these ecosystems.
 In its R-PP, Nicaragua proposes to strengthen national, sector, and territorial development plans, as well as focus on a non-market approach that restitutes the rights of those who preserve the forests (including indigenous peoples), and help improve resilience for adaptation to climate change.
-Given the nature of the drivers of deforestation and forest degradation in Nicaragua, it is expected that the ENDE-REDD+ builds on the efforts of other sector policy instruments, such as the main public program for the agricultural sector, the PRORURAL sector-wide approach Program which includes the National Food Program, the National Agro-industry Program, and the National Forestry Program (NFP)6.
+Given the nature of the drivers of deforestation and forest degradation in Nicaragua, it is expected that the ENDE-REDD+ builds on the efforts of other sector policy instruments, such as the main public program for the agricultural sector, the PRORURAL sector-wide approach Program which includes the National Food Program, the National Agro-industry Program, and the National Forestry Program (NFP).